eWloYW8/ZJU-FDS25-Project3/document/Hard Transportation Hub.typ

 == Testcases

-=== Testcase 1: Testcase in the origin problem description The input and output are provided in the problem description.
+=== Testcase 1: Testcase in the problem description The input and output are provided in the problem description.

 #table(